MicrochipTech/AzureDemo_AnyCloud/README.md

     Event: MQTT broker connected

     Event: DPS subscription received notification Finally, the script subscribes to the DPS MQTT notification topic, and publishes to a topic that registers the device.
 The initial publish to the registration topic includes the model ID as the payload.
 The result of this publication will be a JSON message with an "operationID" field, and the status "assigning".
 The code then delays 3 seconds, and issues a polling request to a second topic to determine if the registration is complete.
 If the status is still "assigning", it will continue to delay 3 seconds and poll the registration status until the response status is "assigned".
-Once the status is "assigned", the response will include a "assignedHub" key, with the host name for the Azure IoT Central application.
+Once the status is "assigned", the response will include a "assignedHub" key, with the host name corresponding to the IoT Hub which is used by the Azure IoT Central application.

     subscribe to DPS result topic
     AT+MQTTSUB="$dps/registrations/res/#",0